 See the section “Our legal basis for processing your information” for more information about our use of legitimate interests.
 We may also contact you by phone on this basis (unless you are registered with the Telephone Preference Service or have opted-out of receiving marketing communications from us).

 - Updates about the Foundation’s work- including email, newsletters, magazines and other publications informing you about our work;

-- Campaigns – information about our Projects, including how you can support such campaigns, (for example by attending events or fundraising for them), and updates about the progress of our campaigns;
+- Campaigns – information about our Projects, and updates about the progress of our campaigns;

 Social media/ digital